Updated July 28, 2023

-Important Marketing Concepts – Marketing is a process to communicate the value of products and services to customers.
-It is also the activity associated with buying and selling of a product or service and includes advertising, selling, and delivery to target customers.
-People working in the marketing department of a company, try to get customer attention through packaging designs, slogans, celebrity endorsement and media exposure.
+Essential Marketing Concepts – Marketing is a process of communicating the value of products and services to customers.
+It is also the activity associated with buying and selling a product or service, including advertising, selling, and delivering to target customers.
+People working in the marketing department of a company try to get customer attention through packaging designs, slogans, celebrity endorsements, and media exposure.

-Marketing concept involves analyzing the needs of customers so that a company can make informed decisions to meet their needs and bat competition.
-Most firms, today, have adopted marketing concepts though this hasn’t always been the case.
-Eminent economist Adam Smith, in his epochal book Wealth of Nations (1776), said that needs of the seller can be considered only in the light of the demands of the customer.
+The marketing concept involves analyzing customers’ needs so that a company can make informed decisions to meet their needs and bat competition.
+Most firms today have adopted marketing concepts though this hasn’t always been the case.
+In his epochal book Wealth of Nations (1776), Eminent economist Adam Smith said that the seller’s needs could be considered only in light of the customer’s demands.

-Marketing has evolved over the years, largely because of changing businesses.
-Marketing concepts to have been adapted and re-adapted to suit present-day needs.
-Digital marketing has made great inroads with e-commerce becoming the norm.
-But still, there are some products that are not usually sold over the internet, like automobiles and heavy engineering.
+Marketing has evolved over the years, mainly because of changing businesses.
+Marketing concepts have been adapted and re-adapted to suit present-day needs.
+Digital marketing has made significant inroads, with e-commerce becoming the norm.
+But still, some products are not usually sold over the internet, like automobiles and heavy engineering.

 After the end of World War II, there was an almost deluge of products and services in the market.
-Customers who had a greater disposable income were able to make choices and buy all that could fulfill their needs.
-Companies, in such a scenario, were forced to think what their customers wanted, when they wanted, and how to keep them satisfied.
+Customers with a higher disposable income could choose and buy everything to fulfill their needs.
+In such a scenario, companies were forced to think about what their customers wanted, when they wanted, and how to keep them satisfied.
 This formed the very basis of marketing concepts.

-With the arrival of marketing main concepts, the focus of firms shifted from hard selling to identifying customer needs, taking decisions to fulfill the needs and developing long-term customer relationships by catering to their changing demands.
-Marketing concepts led to the setting up of a separate marketing department in companies.
-Today, many companies have restructured them as marketing firms where each employee contributes towards customer satisfaction, regardless of whether they are marketing personnel or not.
+With the arrival of marketing’s central concepts, the focus of firms shifted from hard selling to identifying customer needs, making decisions to fulfill the requirements, and developing long-term customer relationships by catering to their changing demands.
+Marketing concepts led to the setting up of separate marketing departments in companies.
+Many companies have restructured them as marketing firms where each employee contributes towards customer satisfaction, regardless of whether they are marketing personnel.

-Marketing latest concepts are fully dependent on market research which helps to identify the segments, size, target market, and needs of the customer.
-Then, by using the correct marketing mix, marketing teams take decisions that lead to customer satisfaction
+Marketing’s latest concepts depend entirely on market research which helps identify the segments, size, target market, and customer needs.
+Then, by using the correct marketing mix, marketing teams make decisions that lead to customer satisfaction.

 We will go through seven of the most important marketing concepts that are a mainstay of most businesses today.